-Energy Transfer EBITDA Outlook - highlights investor focus, market momentum, and changing financial conditions.
+Energy Transfer EBITDA Outlook - highlights real-time developments influencing market sentiment and trading conditions.
 Energy Transfer (ET) has reportedly received an upward revision to its analyst price target, driven by an improved outlook for EBITDA.
 The development suggests growing confidence in the pipeline operator’s cash flow generation and operating performance, though specific financial targets remain subject to market conditions.

 Live News